iworks/omnibus/readme.txt

 You can use the `omnibus_price_message` shortcode:

-Just edit your product and insert into content:
+Just edit your product and insert it into the content:

 `
 [omnibus_price_message]